bnb-chain/bnb-chain.github.io/docs/Integrate.md

 Please refer to the [CLI Reference](api-reference/cli.md).

 ## SDKs
-There are multiple advanced SDK solutions available for Beacon Chain.<br/>
-Majority of SDKs provide simplified functions to:
+There are multiple advanced SDK solutions available for BNB Chain.
+The majority of SDKs provide simplified functions to:

 - Create wallets and manage keys
 - Encode/sign transactions and submit to Beacon Chain/DEX, including Transfer, New Order, Cancel Order, etc.